-rickyvevo asked: I recently watched the Rosana video again and woah!
+rickyvevo said: I recently watched the Rosana video again and woah!
 Those views!
 I know it's gone platinum and gold in certain countries and it's on Far Cry 3, etc. How does it feel to know that something you produced has gotten out there on such a massive, global scale?
 I'm not trying to say this is the only thing you've done that has gotten notoriety lol but I feel like it's unique bc of in the places and mediums it's reached.

 Yeah, 28 million, kinda crazy!
 I didn’t even know it was on Far Cry 3, haha…I just looked it up, cool stuff.

 It’s really dope man, been working on music for a while now so it feels good to have something blow up on that scale.
 Glad it was with Wax too, dude been working super hard for a long time and is a good dude, he deserves it!

 It was placed on my heart to sit down and write this.
 I don’t know why.
 May it will help up and coming producers.
 Maybe it will create some understanding in the minds of aspiring artists.
 Who knows?
 But here it is…

 I am a music producer with some decent accomplishments.
 Platinum record in three countries, one of the most played songs in the world over the summer of 2013, music on video games and TV, created the music for an entire documentary film, and more.
 In my rapper days I was blessed to perform at legendary spots like the House of Blues and the Key Club on the Sunset Strip in LA.
 My music even took me to Brazil where I met some amazing people, learned a lot, and got to perform and share my music with the people there.

 To get to that point took years of focused action and hard work.
 When I started producing, I made some okay beats, but I knew I had a very long way to go, and to this day I think that way, I can always get better.